Yohnah/Docker/README.md

 # Issues

-If you get an issue or problem running Yohnah/Docker, please, kindly open a issue into [issues section](https://github.com/Yohnah/Docker/issues) into GitHub portal.
+If you get an issue or problem running Yohnah/Docker, please, kindly open a new issue ticket or review the current issue tickets into [issues section](https://github.com/Yohnah/Docker/issues) into GitHub portal.
 Please, be as detailed as possible

 # How to use